-Canadian junior hockey team bus crash kills 14
+Fourteen killed in Canadian youth hockey team bus crash

 Established in 1970, The Humboldt Broncos are a team from Humboldt, Saskatchewan, and play in the Saskatchewan Junior Hockey League.

+In the grief-stricken city of Humboldt, with a population of less than 6,000, mourners gathered in the town arena late on Friday, local newspaper Star Phoenix reported.

+“This is the hub of our community,” Mayor Rob Muench told the newspaper.
+“We’ve got the curling rink here, we’ve got the arena, we’ve got the convention center.
+Everything from weddings to funerals to gatherings to hockey games — this is where it all happens in the community.
+This is where we get together.”

-Reporting by Brendan O'Brien in Milwaukee and Denny Thomas in Toronto; Editing by Janet Lawrence and Tom Brown
+Additional reporting by Brendan O'Brien in Milwaukee; Writing by Denny Thomas in Toronto; Editing by Janet Lawrence and Tom Brown